The Meeting Place

 Me-Mandook Galk Bush Tucker and Education Place

-We bought back land near Chewton to heal Djandak, watched over by the Grandmother Tree.
+Through a successful crowd fund campaign in 2020 we bought back land near Chewton to heal Djandak, watched over by Me-Mandook Galk, Grandmother Tree.
 It is the site of our new First Nations youth lead Bush Tucker Place, where we sow, grow and sell plants.
 Our dream is for this place to be an Indigenous Educational hub, to grow our programs and grow our young people.
-For more details or buy plants go to our page here.
+For more details about the Bush Tucker Place or buy plants go to our page here and keep an eye out on this space as plans emerge.

 Aunty and Uncle Mentoring Program